What they’ll remember most is how it felt to be loved.

 A hand-drawn heart icon symbolizing love, patience, and the three-step method for parents to manage children’s big emotions and create a nurturing, peaceful home.

-A simple, proven approach to handling big emotions without escalating the situation.
-This framework helps you regulate your own response, create a sense of safety for your child, and guide them toward emotional resilience
+A simple, proven approach to handling big emotions without escalating the moment.
+This framework helps you stay grounded, create safety, and guide your child toward emotional resilience.

 The 3-Step Response